creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-13-Fourier_Conv.md

 # Introduction

 A majority of modern networks have adopted the architecture of deeply stacking many convolutions with small receptive field, commonly of size 3x3.
 The receptive field of such model grows as the information goes deeper into the network.
-However, it has been showed that increasing the receptive field, for instance though deformable[^1] convolution or non-local neural networks[^2], could enhance the performances of convolutional models.
+However, it has been showed that increasing the receptive field, for instance though deformable convolution[^1] or non-local neural networks[^2], could enhance the performances of convolutional models.
 Moreover, gathering and exploiting information at different scales has also proven to be effective in refining local spatial detection by integrating information from shallower layers.

 To tackle this challenge, the authors introduce a novel convolution operator that has a non-local receptive field and fuses multi-scale representations.
 It is based on spectral transform theory, and especially Fourier Transform[^3].
 The key point is that any change in a value of the original data has an influence on the spectral domain.
 Hence, convolutional operations performed in the spectral domain have a global receptive field.
 Standard convolution have already been employed for processing images directly in the spectral domain with deep learning, but here the main idea is to couple information both from local and global context via an hybrid convolution.